 Fentanyl may also cause drowsiness, breathing problems, or addiction and withdrawal symptoms in a nursing infant.
 Do not breast-feed while you are taking fentanyl sublingual.

-Do not treat more than 4 pain episodes per day with Abstral.
+Do not treat more than 4 pain episodes per day with fentanyl sublingual.
 Call your doctor if you have breakthrough pain more than 4 times in one day.

-Do not stop taking Abstral or your other narcotic pain medicine without your doctor's advice.
+Do not stop taking fentanyl or your other narcotic pain medicine without your doctor's advice.
 Ask your doctor how to avoid withdrawal symptoms when you stop using pain medication.

 Keep out of the reach of children.
-The amount of fentanyl in each Abstral tablet can be fatal to a child.
+The amount of fentanyl in each Abstral tablet or Subsys spray unit can be fatal to a child.

 Additional Abstral Information